hyperfocus/porc/docs/architecture.md

 ### Rendering
 - PINE is used to validate blueprint schema and submit it to Port
 - Output files: `main.tf`, `terraform.tfvars.json`
+- Files are bundled and stored in Azure Blob Storage

 ### Execution
+- PORC retrieves deployment bundle from Azure Blob Storage
-- PORC pushes files to Terraform Enterprise using remote workspaces
+- Pushes files to Terraform Enterprise using remote workspaces
 - Sentinel enforces policy before apply

 ### Reporting